ppicello/MongoDB-Atlas-vector-search/README.md

 ## Load sample data

 To follow along with the example, you will need to create a MongoDB Atlas cluster and load the sample data set into your cluster.
 We assume you have a csv file with the data you want to use.
-For this example we wil leverage the sample_mflix.movies collection part of the sample dataset available in MongoDB Atlas.
+For this example we wil leverage the `vector_search.movies_vector` collection part of the sample dataset available in MongoDB Atlas.
 For simplicity we have defined a csv file with just the `fullplot`, `title` and `_id` fields.
 You can find an example of the csv document as part of this project.

 ![csv](/docs/csv.png?raw=true "csv")